 Federal Financing Bank (FFB) - Long-term debt due to FFB is payable at interest rates based on long-term obligations of the United States Government as determined on the date of advance.
-Interest rates on existing FFB debt ranged from 0.645% to 4.88% in 2023 and 2022.
+Interest rates on existing FFB debt ranged from 0.645% to 5.070% in 2024 and 0.645% to 4.880% in 2023.
 Quarterly principal and interest installments on these obligations extend through 2035.
 The obligations are guaranteed by RUS.
-The Cooperative may prepay all outstanding notes by paying the principal amount plus either 1) the difference between the outstanding principal balance of the loan being refinanced and the present value of the loan discounted at a rate equal to the then current cost of funds to the Department of the Treasury for obligations of comparable maturity; 2) 100% of the amount of interest for one year on the outstanding principal balance of the loan being refinanced multiplied by the ratio of a) number of quarterly payment dates remaining to maturity bears to b) number of quarterly payment dates between year 13 of the loan and the maturity date; or 3) present value of 100% of the amount of interest for one year on the outstanding principal balance of the loan.
+The Cooperative may prepay all outstanding notes by paying the principal amount plus either 1) the difference between the outstanding principal balance of the loan being refinanced and the present value of the loan discounted at a rate equal to the then current cost of funds to the Department of the Treasury for obligations of comparable maturity; 2) 100% of the amount of interest for one year on the outstanding principal balance of the loan being refinanced multiplied by the ratio of a) number of quarterly payment dates remaining to maturity bears to b) number of quarterly payment dates remaining to maturity date; or 3) present value of 100% of the amount of interest for one year on the outstanding principal balance of the loan.

-Solid Waste Disposal Revenue bonds - These bonds are repriced and sold semi-annually at six month intervals, on March 1st and September 1st, and AEPCO has the option to redeem at each repricing.
+Solid Waste Disposal Revenue Bonds - These bonds are repriced and sold semi-annually at six-month intervals, on March 1st and September 1st, and AEPCO has the option to redeem at each repricing.
 Principal on these bonds is due in annual installments through 2024.
 Interest rates on the bonds are variable and subject to revision semiannually.
-The interest rates in effect at December 31, 2023 and 2022 were 4.375% and 3.30%, respectively.
+The bonds matured and were paid in full as of December 31, 2024.
+The interest rates in effect at December 31, 2024 and 2023, was 4.250% and 4.375%, respectively.
 Interest is paid semiannually.
 These bonds are guaranteed by CFC and are not subject to optional redemption prior to maturity.

 Cooperative Finance Corporation - On November 9, 2022, the Cooperative entered into a long-term bridge loan debt agreement with CFC to fund new generation.
 The loan is subject to a variable interest rate that is established monthly and effective on the first day of each month.
-There was a \$57,851,112 and \$16,500,000 outstanding balance as of December 31, 2023 and 2022, respectively.
-The average variable interest rate in effect at December 31, 2023 and 2022 was 7.01% and 5.75%, respectively.
+There was a \$69,928,234 and \$57,851,112 outstanding balance as of December 31, 2024 and 2023, respectively.
+The average variable interest rate in effect at December 31, 2024 and 2023, was 6.50% and 7.01%, respectively.
 Quarterly principal and interest payments on these obligations extend through 2027.
 The variable interest rate on the debt is convertible to a fixed rate.
 The fixed rate would be equal to the rate of interest offered by CFC at the time of the conversion request.
 The Cooperative may prepay fixed rate notes in whole or in part, subject to a prepayment premium prescribed by CFC.
-As of December 31, 2023, the loan is interest only and no long-term maturities have been established.
+As of December 31, 2024, the loan is interest only and no long-term maturities have been established.